wbv589/Master-Thesis-/README.txt

                               1d sickness earnings employees merged.dta

 EVENT STUDY:
-2a event study.do             Use the main sample to estimate the main 10 year event study;
+2a event study.do             Use the main sample to estimate the main event study;
                               2a event study baseline.dta

+2b event study category.do    The event study divided into category;
+                              2b event study category.dta

 OAXACA-BLINDER METHOD: